MARTIMM/gnome-gtk3/docs/content-docs/reference/Gio/MenuItem.md

 The effect of having one menu appear as a section of another is exactly as it sounds: the items from *$section* become a direct part of the menu that *menu-item* is added to.

 Visual separation is typically displayed between two non-empty sections.
-If *$label* is non-`undefined` then it will be encorporated into this visual indication.
+If *$label* is defined then it will be encorporated into this visual indication.
 This allows for labeled subsections of a menu.

 As a simple example, consider a typical "Edit" menu from a simple program.
 It probably contains an "Undo" and "Redo" item, followed by a separator, followed by "Cut", "Copy" and "Paste".